Mosto Bar

 What you’ll find

 The collection spans the full range of agave spirits: blanco to extra añejo tequilas, espadín to tobalá mezcals, raicilla, sotol, and bacanora.
 If you don’t know the difference between a joven mezcal and a reposado, the bartenders will walk you through it without condescension.
-Flights are a good entry point: three pours organized by flavor profile or region.
+Flights start at three pours organized by flavor profile or region.

 The cocktail menu is short and agave-forward.
 Variations on the Paloma, the Oaxaca Old Fashioned, and seasonal builds that lean on citrus, chili, and tropical fruit.
 The drinks are built around the spirits, not masking them.